-I am a clinical and forensic psychologist with an office in Bingham Farms, Michigan.
-I have recently moved to Bingham Farms, at 31600 Telegraph Road, Suite 250, just north of 13 Mile Road (map).
+I am a clinical and forensic psychologist with an office in Bingham Farms, Michigan, at 31600 Telegraph Road, Suite 250, just north of 13 Mile Road (map).
 My office is easily reachable from Birmingham, West Bloomfield, Farmington Hills, Bloomfield Hills, Troy, Royal Oak, Southfield, and the surrounding areas.

 I am also an Adjunct Professor of Psychology at Madonna University in Livonia, where I teach graduate students who are training to be clinical psychologists.

 My Clinical Practice

-Individual and Family Treatment: For more than thirty years, I have treated many children, adolescents, adults, couples, and families.
+Individual and Family Therapy: For more than thirty years, I have treated many children, adolescents, adults, couples, and families.

 My patients tell me that I am a good listener, and I believe I am empathic and non-judgmental.
 I learn from my patients every day, which keeps me fresh and engaged.
 I believe in my patients’ ability to get better, to master their difficulties, and to learn to accept themselves.
 When I work with children, I also work with their parents to help them to understand and to help their child.
 I enjoy treating couples, helping them to hear and understand each other and to resolve conflicts.
 I enjoy the variety that comes from treating patients at different ages and with different kinds of problems.